 It’s strange how sometimes we think of something as a compromise or an alternative where it has actually been the better option all this while.
 That’s exactly how it felt to me.
 You can check out more products by AVNI at myavni.com or you can access their social media account on Instagram.

-According to me experience, One SafePad can be used up to 5 hours with regular flow.
-It takes approximately 45 mins for one to dry out after washing, and the washing procedure is no rocket science, it is very simple.
+According to my experience, One SafePad can be used for up to 5 hours with regular flow.
+It takes approximately 45 minutes for one to dry out after washing, and the washing procedure is no rocket science, it is very simple.